How long does it take to fall in love?

 Grief cannot be mapped on a timeline, although typically its intensity should be negatively correlated with time.
 This means the more time that passes, the less extreme and agonizing grief feelings should be.
 There will still be bad days, but overall it’s average intensity will diminish.
 It looks a little something like this…

 So feelings of grief will diminish, but not disappear.
-Grief is infinitas which means ‘being without finish’ .
-Grief doesn’t end, but with time it should look different – more peaceful, hopeful, constructive and positive.
+Grief is infinitas which means ‘being without finish’.
+Grief doesn’t end, but with time it should look different; hopefully more peaceful, connected, and positive.

 Here are a few small indicators you might be making progress in your grief.
 I find it important to note, you can take steps forward, yet still grieve your loved one.
 Just because you return to work, date, or decide to have a child does not mean you won’t continue to grieve the person you lost.
 The capacity you have to be happy, enjoy life, and love others exists in addition to the love you feel for your deceased loved ones.
 Because love…love is infinitas.